linnarsson-lab/ceftools/README.md

 ## Commands

 The examples below make use of the `oligos.cef` sample dataset, which you can download from the [releases](https://github.com/linnarsson-lab/ceftools/releases) page.
 If you have installed `cef` and have `oligos.cef` in your current working directory, you should be able to run all the examples below without modification.

+The commands below are described as operating on rows, which is the default.
+All commands can be made to operate on columns instead, by preceding the command with the `--bycol` options.
+For example:

+	cef --bycol select --where "Subclass=Oligo1"

 ### Info